 Existential therapy aims to be non-dogmatic and critically open-minded.
 Some forms of therapy, such as CBT, teach people perspectives and practices to apply to their problems.
 Existential therapy is less about teaching than drawing out.
 This is what Socrates aimed at, which is why he referred to himself as "a midwife", aiding in the birth of what was already within the other.
 This is why existential therapy, like the philosophy of the same name, emphasises a phenomenological approach.

 Ernesto Spinelli, another leading light of the British School, places phenomenology at the heart of the practice.
 It is a descriptive method which attends to the details of a person’s experience and way of being.
-It analyses the subjective structure of a person’s world so that what is important, but has gone unnoticed, may show itself.
+It analyses the subjective structure of a person’s world so that what is important, especially what has gone unnoticed, may show itself.
 People gain direction and ability through coming to see themselves and their world with greater clarity and depth.

 Image: Ernesto Spinelli